hyperpape/needle/readme.md

 ### Usage

-When including the `needle-compiler` library, you can compile regexes before first use.
+The library generates a pair of classes for each regex:a `Pattern` (`com.justinblank.strings.Pattern`, not `java.util.regex.Pattern`), and a `Matcher` (`com.justinblank.strings.Matcher`, not `java.util.regex.Matcher`).

+These classes can either be created at runtime, when including the `needle-compiler` jar, or saved into a classfile which can be included in an application's classpath with the `needle-types` library.

+#### Runtime Creation

 Each call to `DFACompiler.compile` will create a new class.

 ```java
 static final Pattern URL_PATTERN = DFACompiler.compile("http://.+", "OverSimplifiedURLMatcher");